Linos1391/LocalAssistant/README.md

 ### OS: Window

-We have in `./LocalAssistant/` directory.
+We are inside `./LocalAssistant/` directory.

 ```
 echo %cd%